 Hope those are of some assistance, they have helped me a lot.
 Now I just need to get piston working so I can properly manage those externals!

-3.0 acer aspire revo android bsd firewall git google google docs htc i-lateral linux marketplace mvc netbook netbooks nettop open source php python sapphire servers silverstripe silverstripe 3.0 subversion svn tech ubuntu version control
+3.0 acer aspire revo android bsd firewall git google google docs htc html5 i-lateral ie jquery linux marketplace mvc netbook netbooks nettop open source php placeholder python sapphire servers silverstripe silverstripe 3.0 subversion svn tech ubuntu version control